hdaojin/ansible-examples/system-initialization/README.md

 **system-initialization.yml**

-- Install necessary packages for system configuration
 - Replace apt source to "YOUR_MIRROR" in `files/apt.sources.list`
-- Set hostname with `hostname` variable in inventory file
+- Upgrade system and install necessary packages for system configuration
-- Set timezone with `timezone` variable in inventory file
+- Set `ssh_port`, `hostname`, `locale`, `timezone`, `ntp_servers` that defined in inventory file
+- Configure sshd to disable root login and UseDNS
+- Configure sshd to only allow specific user(ansible_user) to login
+- Enable iptables to block all incoming traffic except ssh(finite) and ping

 ## Usage